lmmx/wotd/AUDIT.md

+# Auditing the unique key paths in a JSON file with a trie

+## 1. Intro

 To retrieve the paths marked with an `x` inside the checkbox indicating that the path is to be filtered out: